Havanese Puppy Book

 Puppy’s First Few Weeks

-Our puppies usually receive a Neopar (parvovirus only) vaccine at 4-6 weeks old.
-Then a 5 way puppy shot at 8 week vet checkup where they are examed for any issues and given a certificate of health.
-We recommend every 3-4 weeks until 16 weeks old for another 5way puppy shot or indivual seperate vaccines.
-After the one year booster, we recommend titer testing before vaccinating.
-Rabies after 20 weeks to 6 months, then as the law requires.
-We do not recommend yearly vaccines for life.
-See Dr Jean Dodds Vaccine Protocal for lifetime recommended vaccines by an expert.
+Our puppies receive a 5 way puppy shot at 8 week vet checkup where they are examed for any issues and given a certificate of health.
+We recommend not any soon than 3 weeks for next set of shots up until 16 weeks of age. ** Do not give Lepto unless absolutely necessary for your area and not any sooner than 16 weeks of age and not in combination with any other vaccines. **Rabies we prefer at 6 months or as your state law requires and NOT in combination with any other vaccine.
+Before the one year booster, we recommend titer testing - we do not recommend yearly vaccines for life.
+See Dr Jean Dodds Vaccine Protocal for lifetime recommended vaccines by an expert on titer testing.

-At about 12 weeks of age your veterinarian will want you to start heartworm treatment, Usually heartgard or ivermectin is given monthly for life. (this varies on area of country).
+At 12 weeks of age you will start heartworm treatment, the ones we suggest are Interceptor Plus or we use Revolution and it is given monthly for life. (this varies on your area).

 All our puppies come with AKC papers.
 You will be given a copy of them when you pick your puppy up.
 Most our puppies are sold on limited registration, which means if you breed him/her, the offspring can't be registered.
 If your looking to purchase with full papers and breeding rights you will be subject to showing and health testing prior to breeding.